RBEGamer/SmartLightHub/README.md

 # SmartLightHub
-## The easy way to control your Lights
+## The easy way to control your DMX-Lights
 Control all yout DMX Lights over a Webinterface with Scenes, Tasks and many more options.
 Create groups, combine channels from much dmx devices into one virtual device.
 Create Scenes and manage them with schedule tasks.
 Easy to setup.
 Based on the popular Raspberry Pi (B/B+/2) and the Arduino Microcontrollerplattform.
 It based only on php/javascript and python so you can run it on many other devices, like BananaPi, BeagleBoard,...
 You can also connect the Phillips Hue, dimmers, SPS or other many devices with analog or digital inputs.

 Please look at the /Documentation/SmartLightHub.pdf for further imformation (functions, schematics, spcifications).

 # FEATURES
 * Control all your DMX Devices